h1data/M4L-jweb-injection/README.md

   outlet(0, 'executejavascript', targetFunction.toString());
 }
 ```
-It is not confirmed if Max 9 could handle HTML files in freezed M4L devices.
+~~It is not confirmed if Max 9 could handle HTML files in freezed M4L devices.~~<br>
+[update] Confirmed that HTML files in a frozen device cannot be read even by Max 9.

 Also, [`jweb~`](https://docs.cycling74.com/reference/jweb~/) object was introduced in Max 9, which has jweb with audio outputs.